Introduction to Quantum Mechanics:

 Tuesday and Thursday 4:10-5:25pm

-class available at this
+videos of the class available at this

 I'll have online office hours after each class starting around 5:30,